Skip to content ↓

 How is it taught?

-Children will be given the opportunities to practise a wide variety of talk for different reasons and outcomes.
-Being trained in and following ‘talk guidelines’, children will be empowered to use talk effectively to drive their learning.
+Children are given the opportunities to practise a wide variety of talk for different reasons and outcomes and are encouraged to and expected to speak in full sentences.
+Using previously taught STEM sentences and drawing upon ways to politely challenge the thoughts of peers, children will be empowered to use talk effectively to drive their learning.
 Through careful and considered planning, teachers will use peer conversations and skilful questioning, as well as a range of oracy-based techniques / tasks to further implement and build upon skills.

 A range of purposeful opportunities will be evident in classrooms, including but not exclusively: